finloop/quartz-sync/content/Blog/idont-want-to-use-your-app.md

 ---
 Disclaimer: These views are my own and not of my employer.

-Update 2025-02-25: Information shared below is outdated I bought a book today and I can download mp3 file. <3 I guess we buyin them now...
+Update 2025-02-25: Information shared below is outdated I bought a book today with **Audioteka Klub** subscription and I can download mp3 file. <3 I guess we buyin them now...

 Dammit.